dhrwrites/dhrwrites.github.io/_posts/2019-11-21-Review-Ahmad-Jamal-Ballades.md

 [Ballades](https://www.amazon.com/Ballades-Ahmad-Jamal/dp/B07T3NQ9NY), his
 newest release.

 An Ahmad Jamal recording is ... fun.
-His playing just makes me happy.
 I'm not exactly sure why, but something in his  expressiveness, touch and inventiveness is simply joyful.
 Jamal's musical 'outness' doesn't come from speedy runs or twisty time changes - it's more from the overall shape and contrast of his interpretation.